 Spring Canyon - The Company holds a 90.1% of the Class B interests in Spring Canyon II, a 32 MW wind facility, and Spring Canyon III, a 28 MW wind facility, each located in Logan County, Colorado, and Invenergy Wind Global LLC owns 9.9% of the Class B interests.
 The projects are financed with a partnership flip tax-equity structure with a financial institution, who owns the Class A interests, to monetize certain cash and tax attributes, primarily PTCs.
-Until the flip point, the Class A member received 34.81% of the cash distributions and the Company and Invenergy received 65.19% during the period ended December 31, 2017.
-After the flip point, cash distributions are allocated 5% to the Class A member and 95% to the Company and Invenergy.
+Until the flip point, the Class A member received a variable percentage of cash distributions based on the projects' production level during the prior year.
+The Class A member received 34.81% of the cash distributions and Invenergy received 65.19% during the period ended December 31, 2017.
+After the flip point, cash distributions are allocated 5% to the Class A member and Invenergy.
 Spring Canyon is a VIE and the Company is the primary beneficiary through its position as managing member, and therefore consolidates Spring Canyon.
 The Class A member and Invenergy's interests are shown as noncontrolling interest.
 The Company utilizes the HLBV method to determine the net income or loss allocated to the Class A member.
-Net income or loss attributes to the Class B interests is allocated to Invenergy's noncontrolling interest based on its 9.9% ownership interest.
+Net income or loss attributable to the Class B interests is allocated to Invenergy's noncontrolling interest based on its 9.9% ownership interest.